visualcommunicationdesign/visualcommunicationdesign.github.io/material.md

 # Assignment
 The assignment consists of 3 parts: analysis, evaluation and creation.
-We will upload the pdf file later and include the 10 subjects also later.
+We have a [draft](content/assignment_draft.pdf) available to, but we will make some slight changes in the next day(s).
+Furthermore, we will share the list of images you will use for the assignment also in a few days.

 # Lecture slides